When did you start writing stories and books?

-After a large regional publisher we’d signed contract with to do our hiking guidebook began having internal problems, they released us from contract and we went hybrid through J.L.’s thirty year publishing company S & S Communications and formed a subsidiary Mountain Hill Press to publish The Afternoon Hiker (2014).
-It soared into best seller lists in multiple categories.
-The University of Tennessee Press also approached us to distribute the book and we signed an additional contract with them for the Hiker.
-As we began plans to work on our next state parks book, Discovering Tennessee State Parks (2018) we decided to also publish it with Mountain Hill.
-Enjoying our journey with our own company, we also began to publish the next Smoky Mountain titles through Mountain Hill, also: Daddy’s Girl (2017), Lost Inheritance (2018), and The Interlude (2019).
+Enjoying our journey with our own company, we also began to publish the next Smoky Mountain titles through Mountain Hill, also: Daddy’s Girl (2017), Lost Inheritance (2018), The Interlude (2019) and Happy Valley, the first book in the new Mountain Home series in 2020.
 All have been successful … and our publishing company rose quickly to be one of the top publishers with our Nashville distributor.
-In 2019 we also released the first of a new trilogy of books, Claire at Edisto (2019) set on Edisto Island, South Carolina, at the quiet island where we vacation every year. ….
-I’m continuing to write and two new books are scheduled to publish in 2010.
+In 2019 we also released the first of a new trilogy of books, Claire at Edisto (2019) set on Edisto Island, South Carolina, at the quiet island where we vacation every year and in 2020 the second title Return to Edisto released. ….
+I’m continuing to write, and two new books are scheduled to publish in 2021.

 How do you think up the ideas for your books?